-Ticket prices depend on how early you book and whether you are booking a specific train or want to be flexible.
+Ticket prices depend on how early you book and if you’re booking a specific train or want to be flexible.
 There are three main fare categories: Advance, Off-Peak or Anytime.
-Advance are the cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
+Advance are cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
 Off-Peak services are valid on any train outside weekday peak hours.
 And Anytime are the most expensive but can be bought on the day and used on any train.

 - London > Brighton (day return): from £12.90

 You can also save a third on all rail fares with a Railcard*.
 These cost £30 and there are different versions for 16–25s, 25–30s, Seniors and Disabled People.
 You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard for up to four adults and four children.
 Both UK and overseas residents are eligible.